SynTempVision/eBay/SOPs/SOP-001:Intake-Identification.md

 ## SOP-001:Intake-Identification
+---
 ##### Applies to: eBay inventory
 ##### Version: v1
 ##### Owner:
 ##### Status: Draft
+##### Document Control:
+- This document is version-controlled in GitHub.
+Commit history serves as the official revision record.
 ---
 ### Purpose:
 - To define how items entering the shop for the first time are identified, recorded, and physically controlled so that no inventory is invisible, duplicated, or untraceable.